 I just unwrapped the cellophane from a brand new Moleskine journal.
-I get a thrill every time I break open a new notebook, move the tassel to page one, and embark on filling its 240 acid-free pages.
+I get a thrill every time I break open a new notebook, move the tassel to page one, and embark on filling its 240 pages.

 My musings are not the “Dear Diary …” kind of prattle we normally attribute to the practice.
 In fact, it’s just the opposite.
-A decade plus of journaling has captured some of my deepest thoughts and most difficult emotions and has helped me process each in the pursuit of leadership excellence.
+A decade plus of journaling has captured some of my deepest thoughts and most difficult emotions and has helped me process each in the pursuit of leadership effectiveness.
 The same can be true for you.

-Here are five reasons why every leader should keep a journal, with some practical tips on how to get started.
+Here are five reasons why every leader should keep a journal with some practical tips on how to get started.

 1. Keep a journal to gain greater focus

 This is the first, great gift journal keeping gives to every leader: focus.
 The pace of business today is so intense that we spin like tops from one meeting to the next and one email to the next with no real sense of purpose or direction.

 Writing in a journal 15-30 minutes, three to four times a week allows you to step back from the spinning and look at the bigger picture.
 It lets you reflect.
 It forces you to ask the question, “Is what I’m doing right now the most important thing I should be doing right now?”